comprna/CHEUI/README.md

  ../scripts/CHEUI_predict_model2.py
  -i, --input       path to read-level prediction file from CHEUI_predict_model1.py -m, --DL_model    path to pretrainned model 2
- -c, --cutoff      model 2 probability cutoff for printing sites -d, --double_cutoff
+ -c, --cutoff      model 2 probability cutoff for printing sites.
+Default value: 0 -d, --double_cutoff
-                       Model 1 probability cutoffs used to calculate the stoichiometry
- -n, --min_reads   Minimun number of reads in a site to include in the
+                       Model 1 probability cutoffs used to calculate the stoichiometry.
+Default values: 0.3 and 0.7 -n, --min_reads   Minimun number of reads in a site to include in the analysis.
+Default value: 20 -o, --file_out    Path to the output file
-                       analysis,
- -o, --file_out    Path to the output file

 optional arguments: